Skip to main content

 Symptoms - Menopause

 Symptoms can start 7 to 10 years before your periods stop.
 This is known as perimenopause.
-Symptoms can also last for some time after your periods stop.

 Most symptoms last around 4 years from your last period.
-But around 1 in 10 have symptoms for up to 12 years.
+But around 1 in 10 people have symptoms for up to 12 years.

 Changes to your periods